The cosmic web's Lyman-$\alpha$ glow at $z \approx 2.5$; hydrodynamic models, dust, and wide-field, narrow-band

 \cite{Laursen2009b} use Monte Carlo radiative transfer calculations to compute the impact of dust on Lyman-$\alpha$ emission profiles from early galaxies. \cite{Byrohl2023} also carry out radiative transfer calculations, taking into account dust, using the TNG50 simulation.
 Measurements of the dust abundances and properties have been made using damped Lyman-$\alpha$ absorption systems (DLAs) in quasar spectra.
 Whilst there is general consensus that many DLAs exhibit metal depletion patterns caused by dust, not all DLAs show evidence for dust.
-Recent measurements demonstrate a correlation between the dust to metallicity ratio and total DLA metallicity \citep{DeCia2016} and a considerable spread in DLA metallicities \citep{Dvorkin2015}.
-The data output from all but one (Sherwood) hydrodynamical simulations includes metallicity information for each simulation particle.
-Therefore, we instead adopt a simple analytic dust model that assumes a proportionality between dust and baryons (Eq.\,\ref{eq:n_d}).
-For the Sherwood simulation, we take a different approach primarily for interest and to see how robust the results appear to be against taking a global metallicity rather than particle by particle.
+Recent measurements demonstrate a correlation between the dust-to-metallicity ratio and total DLA metallicity \citep{DeCia2016} and a considerable spread in DLA metallicities \citep{Dvorkin2015}.
+The data output from all but one (Sherwood) hydrodynamical simulation includes metallicity information for each simulation particle.
+Therefore, we instead adopt a simple analytic dust model that assumes a proportionality between dust and baryons (Eq. \ref{eq:n_d}).

 The cosmological simulations used in this work provide no structural information on scales below one particle in the original hydrodynamic simulation.
 Therefore, necessarily, our calculations assume homogeneity within each particle in each simulation.
-In the real universe, matter will be clumpy on those scales and below.
+In the real Universe, matter will be clumpy on those scales and below.
 However, a clumpy and dusty ISM appears more transparent to radiation (both line and continuum) compared to an equivalent homogeneous ISM of equal dust optical depth, such that Lyman-$\alpha$ photons will escape more readily \citep[e.g.][]{Duval2014}.
-This means that our predicted surface brightness PDFs are likely to under-estimate reality i.e. the cosmic web may be slightly easier to detect than the results we present later.
+This means that our predicted surface brightness PDFs are likely to under-estimate reality, i.e., the cosmic web may be slightly easier to detect than the results we present later.

-To compute the escape fraction, we use the semi-analytic expression given in \cite{Laursen2009b}, based on the slab geometry model of \citep{Neufeld1990},
+To compute the escape fraction, we use the semi-analytic expression given in \cite{Laursen2009b}, based on the slab geometry model of \cite{Neufeld1990},

 where the fitting parameters are provided in \cite{Laursen2009b} and are $\zeta'=2.048$, $\eta'=0.71$, the dust albedo is $A=\sigma_{\rm a}/\sigma_{\rm d}$, and $a$ is the dimensionless damping parameter.
 A reasonable dust albedo in this context is $A=0.32$ \citep{2001ApJ...554..778L}, and the neutral hydrogen and dust optical depths are